wdi-sf-september-2014/notes/js_control_flow/README.md

 - Write a function that calculates and shows the value of one number to the power of another.
 - The function should take 2 arguments - one number as the base, one as the exponent.
 - An example could be `2^10` with the function looking something like `calculateExponent(2,10)`.
-- Submit a pull request to homework repo.
+- Submit a pull request to homework repo: https://github.com/wdi-sf-september-2014-hw/js_control_flow.

 ## Resources:
 * [Code School free course on the Developer Tools](https://www.codeschool.com/courses/discover-devtools)